plone/guillotina/docs/source/developer/behavior.md

 ### Delete a behavior to a content

-We can add a new dynamic behavior to a content by a DELETE operation to @behavior entry point with the value to remove.
+We can add a new dynamic behavior to a content by a `DELETE` operation to the `@behavior` entry point with the value to remove.

 DELETE behaviors : DELETE on the object/@behaviors: